AlxHnr/nano-backup/HACKING.md

 ## Memory management

 Most data lives until the backup is completed and the program terminates.
-Nano-backup provides a fast, internal memory pool for such structs.
+Nano-backup provides a fast, internal memory pool for such data.
 This pool will be freed automatically when the program terminates.
 Allocating memory from this pool can be done with mpAlloc().
-This memory should not be freed manually and data structures allocated inside this pool are denoted appropriately in their documentation.
+This memory should not be freed manually.

 Sometimes data has a shorter lifetime than the program.
 Such data will not be allocated inside the internal memory pool and must be freed explicitly.